10 Fun Things to Do in a Day in Kotor, Montenegro

 A Day Trip to Kotor, Montenegro

-Kotor was one of the real surprises in our recent visit to the Balkans.
+Kotor surprised us immensely in our recent visit to the Balkans.
 In retrospect, it is not surprising that in 2016 Lonely Plant chose it as its top city to visit.

 With breathtaking views of its bay, coastlines and villages, the trip around the Bay of Kotor was amazing.
 The city has a well preserved medieval core, fortified by walls winding to the top of the Lovcen cliffside.

-10 Fun Things to Enjoy in a Day in Kotor
+10 Fun Things to Enjoy in a Day Trip to Kotor

 As the newest country in Europe, Montenegro was one we really wanted to visit and the opportunity to take a day trip from Dubrovnik presented itself one fine morning.